 BECOME A MEMBERS OF BAHS

-The Blues Against Hunger Society is a non-profit organization.
-Our mission is to produce live blues music events that promote the collection and distribution of non-perishable food to the hungry while supporting, promoting and preserving the blues in the communities it serves.
+The Blues Against Hunger Society is a 501(c)(3) non-profit organization.
+Our mission is to produce live blues music events that promote the collection and distribution of non-perishable food to the hungry while supporting, promoting and preserving the blues in the communities we serve.
 Become a BAHS Member TODAY!